PruthviSooni/Covid-19_tracker/README.md

 # Covid-19 Tracker

-This Flutter aplication on fatching covid-19 cases through the api
+This Flutter aplication to fatching covid-19 cases from api